Novalnet-AG/shopware6-subscription-integration-novalnet/README.md

 For detailed documentation and other technical inquiries, please send us an email at <a href="mailto:sales@novalnet.de"> sales@novalnet.de </a>

+## Compatibility

+Shopware 6 Subscription plugin is compatible with below technical capabilities.

+- [x]	Shopware versions 6.4.1.2 to Shopware 6.4.18.1
+- [x]	Linux based OS with Apache 2.2 or 2.4
+- [x]	PHP 7.2.0 or higher
+- [x]	MySQL 5.7 or higher

 ## Quick Installation via plugin upload

 1. **Download** the plugin from <a href="https://store.shopware.com/en/noval70530930939/subscriptions.html"> here</a> or <a href="https://www.novalnet.de/kontakt/sales"> contact us</a>.